 Notably, In homozygous, same trait or phenotype, we get even by self-breeding, on the other side, in heterozygous as two alleles are different, unlike traits or phenotypes are produced by self-breeding.

 Only two genotype and phenotype conditions are possible for the homozygous, either homozygous dominant or homozygous recessive.
 However, for heterozygous it isn’t the case.

 In heterozygous, two different alleles can form various different phenotypes such as complete dominance, incomplete dominance or codominance.

 Take a quick look:

-In the complete dominance, the dominant allele mask or completely suppresses the effect of the recessive allele in heterozygous condition.
+In complete dominance, the dominant allele mask or completely suppresses the effect of the recessive allele in heterozygous conditions.

 During the heterozygous condition, the dominant allele can’t completely suppress the effect of the recessive allele.

-The effect of both the alleles expressed and shown their effectiveness in the heterozygous condition is known as codominance.
+When the effect of both the alleles is expressed and shown their effectiveness in the heterozygous condition is known as codominance.

 Now let us understand it by taking a real example.